kuokuo123/otter-launcher/README.md

 [Image Source: Artist Kat Corrigan & MWMO Stormwater Park](https://www.mwmo.org/learn/visit-us/exhibits/waterways-and-otterways/)

-The concept is making these behaviours possible:
+The core concept is making these behaviours possible:

 - type "gg margaret thatcher" to google the lady in a web browser
 - "sh htop" to run htop in a terminal